-Options outstanding as of December 31, 2000, December 31, 1999, and December 31, 1998, expire from June 30, 2000, through December 20, 2010, depending upon the date of grant.
+Options outstanding as of December 31, 2001, 2000 and 1999 expire from June 30, 2006 through December 10, 2011, depending upon the date of grant.

-In early 1999 the Company implemented a defined contribution plan for its employees.
+During 1999, the Company implemented a defined contribution plan for its employees.
 The Company's contribution to the plan is based on the amount of the employee plan contributions.
-The Company's contribution cost to the plan in 2000 was approximately \$119,000.
+The Company's contribution cost to the plan in 2001 was approximately \$140,000.

-NOTE 9 - STOCKHOLDERS' EQUITY
+NOTE 8 - STOCKHOLDERS' EQUITY

-On September 8, 1998, the Company's Board of Directors declared a dividend distribution of Common Stock Purchase Rights ("the Rights"), thereby creating a Stockholder Rights Plan (the "Plan").
+On September 8, 1998, the Company's Board of Directors declared a dividend distribution of Common Stock Purchase Rights (the "Rights"), thereby creating a Stockholder Rights Plan (the "Plan").
 The dividend was payable to the stockholders of record on September 25, 1998.
 Each Right entitles the stockholder of record to purchase from the Company that number of Common Shares having a combined market value equal to two times the Rights exercise price of \$45.
 The Rights are not exercisable until the distribution date, which will be the earlier of a public announcement that a person or group of affiliated or associated persons has acquired 15% or more of the outstanding common shares, or the announcement of an intention to make a tender or exchange offer resulting in the ownership of 15% or more of the outstanding common shares by a similarly constituted party.
 The dividend has the effect of giving the stockholder a 50% discount on the share's current market value for exercising such right.
 In the event of a cashless exercise of the Right, and the acquirer has acquired less than a 50% beneficial ownership of the Company, a stockholder may exchange one Right for one common share of the Company.
 The Final Expiration of the Plan is September 25, 2008.

 Since the inception of the stock buy-back program in January 1998, the Board has subsequently increased the authorization on five occasions, for a total authorized buy-back of 5,000,000 shares or approximately 38% of the previous shares outstanding.
 Such shares are reflected as treasury stock and will be available for general corporate purposes.
-From the initiation of the plan until December 31, 2000, 4,129,191 shares have been repurchased at a cost of \$24,012,670 or an average cost of \$5.82 per share.
+From the initiation of the plan until December 31, 2001, 4,159,191 shares have been repurchased at a cost of \$24,042,801 or an average cost of \$5.78 per share.

-As a result of the litigation relating to the case against Nutritional Foods Corporation , in March of 1998, a subsequent order of the Court of Common Pleas of Bucks County modified the decree of January 23, 1997 to provide for a return to treasury of 604,928 shares to the Company.
+As a result of the litigation relating to the case against Nutritional Foods Corporation, in March of 1998, a subsequent order of the Court of Common Pleas of Bucks County modified the decree of January 23, 1997 to provide for a return to treasury of 604,928 shares to the Company.
 As payment for legal services, 118,066 of these shares were reissued with a market value of approximately \$1,145,358.
 This value, the cost of reacquiring these shares, then became the value of the net treasury stock (\$2.35 per share) represented by 486,862 shares returned to treasury.